quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 # Overview

-This document describes how the QUIC protocol is can be expressed in qlog using the schema defined in {{QLOG-MAIN}}.
+This document describes how the QUIC protocol is can be expressed in qlog using the schema defined in {{QLOG-MAIN}} with "qlog_version" of "0.4".
 QUIC protocol events are defined with a category, a name (the concatenation of "category" and "event"), an "importance", an optional "trigger", and "data" fields.

 Some data fields use complex datastructures.
 These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document